 - 1. On March 5 and March 6, 2002, WisDOT held two public informational meetings.
 No comments were received about the KMSF-NU. - 2.
 On August 28, 2002, WDNR sent an initial environmental review letter.
 This letter mentions the KMSF-NU, the IAT, and the State Equestrian Trail. - 3.
 On February 12 and February 17, 2003, WisDOT held two public informational meetings.
-No comments related to the KMSF-NU. - 4.
+There were no comments related to the KMSF-NU. - 4.
 On November 6, 2003, the NPS requested consultation on all future documents and environmental review process.
 The NPS requests that future development provide for safer crossings than currently exist for the IAT. - 5.
-On December 19, 2003, WisDOT had a meeting with FHWA, NPS, and USFWS.
+On December 19, 2003, WisDOT had a meeting with FHWA, NPS, and United States Fish and Wildlife Service (USFWS).
 FHWA will require a grade separation if a 4-lane facility is built.
 The USFWS would like accommodations for wildlife crossing and FHWA agreed.
 NPS stated the KMSF-NU has dual designations as a forest and a scientific reserve.
-It was a concern that the entire state forest is designated 6(f) and how this will affect the project. - 6.
+It was a concern that the KMSF-NU is designated Section 6(f) and how this will affect the project. - 6.
 On January 15, 2004, Plymouth Trail Riders sent a letter stating their interest in the IAT and the State Equestrian Trail crossing.
-They recommend a tunnel for the trail crossing. - 7.
+They recommended a tunnel for the trail crossing. - 7.
 On January 28, 2004, WisDOT met with the WDNR, NPS, USFWS and other groups to discuss the IAT.
-Conclusions from the meeting include the following: - There will be a grade separation underneath WIS 23. - Both trails will share crossing. - Width of the crossing will be a minimum of 12 feet with a natural bottom. - Crossing will be within the Julie Road connection. - The median for WIS 23 will be 60 feet wide. - WisDOT will mitigate land as necessary for the KMSF-NU. - 8.
+Conclusions from the meeting include the following: - There will be a grade-separated crossing underneath WIS 23. - · Both trails will share the crossing. - Width of the crossing will be a minimum of 12 feet with a natural bottom. - Crossing will be within the Julie Road connection. - The median for WIS 23 will be 60 feet wide. - WisDOT will mitigate land as necessary for the KMSF-NU. - 8.
 On February 6, 2004, WisDOT had a meeting to review the IAT with agencies and Fond du Lac County.
 Based on comments, WisDOT determined that a grade separation will occur with the trails underneath WIS 23.
 The width of the crossing will be a minimum of 12 feet and it will have a natural bottom.
 The crossing location will be within the Julie Road connections with WIS 23.
 The median of the 4-lane highway will be 60 feet wide.
-WisDOT will mitigate land as necessary for State Forest property.
+WisDOT will mitigate land as necessary for KMSF-NU.